webmastersmith/solid-image/README.md

 - **f** = format types.
 Can also include quality to reduce image. ex.. `f=avif:50;webp:80;jpg;png:100`.
   - Sharp defaults are used if you leave off quality.
   - Gif images: The quality represents the number of colors between 1-256. ex.. `gif:3`
+    - original gif image colors are used if you leave quality off.
     - gif will only have 3 colors.
 This is a good way to reduce gif image size.
 - **flatten**: formats you want flatten transparent regions. ex.. `flatten=jpg;webp`.
 - **flattenColor**: hex color code format.
 The background color for transparent regions. ex.. `flattenColor=FFFFFF`.